owl-automata/SharKNX/docs/guides/en/getting-started.md

 ---

-## Step 2 — Load Your ETS Project
+## Step 2 - Load Your ETS Project

 An ETS project gives SharKNX the group address names, datapoint types, and device metadata for your installation.
 Without it, telegrams appear as raw hex values with no names or decoded values.

 1. Tap the **Project** page (second tab in the bottom navigation bar).
 2. Tap the **folder FAB** to open the file picker.
 Navigate to your `.knxproj` file and select it.
-   If you have loaded projects before, a history sheet appears first — select a recent entry or tap **Browse** to pick a new file.
+   If you have loaded projects before, a history sheet appears first, select a recent entry or tap **Browse** to pick a new file.
 3. Wait for the project to finish loading.
 The four tabs (Group Addresses, Devices, Topology, Buildings) populate with your project data.

 <div align="center">
   <img src="../../../assets/screenshots/guides/getting-started/getting-started-load-project.png" width="320" alt="Project page with the group address tree expanded after loading an ETS project" />
 </div>

 > **Getting the file onto your device:** Export your ETS project from your PC (`File → Export project` or right-click the project in ETS).
-Then transfer the `.knxproj` to your mobile using any method that suits you — send it to yourself via a messaging app (e.g. save to your own chat in Viber, WhatsApp, or Telegram), attach it to an email, upload it to a cloud drive (Google Drive, iCloud, OneDrive) and open it on your phone, or copy it over USB.
+Then transfer the `.knxproj` to your mobile using any method that suits you - send it to yourself via a messaging app (e.g. save to your own chat in Viber, WhatsApp, or Telegram), attach it to an email, upload it to a cloud drive (Google Drive, iCloud, OneDrive) and open it on your phone, or copy it over USB.

 > **Password-protected projects** are supported.
 The app prompts for the project password during import.